 Homeward Bound (above), painted in acrylic on aircraft plywood in 1994, is Bean's homage to the first astronaut crew to leave Earth.
 “On Christmas morning in 1968,” writes exhibit curator Carolyn Russo, “the world anxiously awaited word from Apollo 8, as its crew prepared to leave lunar orbit.
 As they fired their engine to set them on course for home, Frank Borman, Jim Lovell, and Bill Anders were out of touch on the far side of the Moon.
 If the engine burn didn’t succeed, they would be trapped in lunar orbit...Bean painted Apollo 8 as it emerged from behind the Moon and Houston heard Lovell announce, ‘Please be informed, there is a Santa Claus.’ ”

-See the photo gallery at right for more of Bean’s paintings and the stories behind them.
+See the photo gallery below for more of Bean’s paintings and the stories behind them.